| Source: xexe.club

 Furthermore, the flexibility to adapt to new roles and the ability to utilize knowledge practically will be required for the new generation.
 In particular, the ability to integrate the expertise and professional know-how that utilizes droids and Information & Communication Technology (ICT) will be more crucial.
 Such technologies are expected to help one work more effectively.
 Moreover, “soft skills” that activate teamwork and leadership within a flexible organization are expected to be more important in the future community.

 Even though memory storing capabilities are likely to be substituted by automation of AI, human creativity and innovation are unique human traits that cannot be replaced.
-With the avalanche of new products, new technologies, and new ways of working, workers will have to become more creative in order to benefit from these changes.
-Robots may help people get to where people want to be faster, but they cannot be as creative as humans.
+Benefitting from these changes, along with the variety sort of new ways of working, and new technologies, and, workers will have to become more creative.
+Robots might aid people get to where people want to be more productive, but unlike humanity they cannot be as creative.
 On the contrary, according to The Future of Jobs, active listening and quality control, which are considered core skills today, will disappear completely from the required skillsets.
 Instead, emotional intelligence will become one of the top skills.
-In essence, technical skills will need to be supplemented by strong social collaboration skills.
+Consequently, technological expertise will need to be replenished by strong social cooperative abilities.

 A study in the McKinsey & Company in 2016 shows as many as 45% of the tasks that Americans get paid to do could be automated by 2025.
 However, any given occupation involves a set of activities, some of which can be automated and some of which cannot.
 Michael Chui, a principal at the McKinsey Global Institute commented, “Few occupations will be automated in their entirety.
 Rather, certain activities are more likely to be automated, requiring entire business processes to be transformed, and jobs performed by people to be redefined.
 It is much like the bank teller’s job was redefined with the advent of ATMs.”
 In other words, automation will transform occupations with machines taking over what they do best and people doing more of what they do best.